CDRT/docs/ldmm/ldmm_top.md

 #### Description <!-- {docsify-ignore} -->

 This script allows users to search for updates for a specified machine type.

-- Defaults to Windows 10 updates
+- Defaults to Windows 10 updates.
+WindowsVersion parameter is currently limited to 10 or 11 and can be populated with tab completion.
 - Requires users to enter at least a machine type
 - Can be called without identifiers so long as you use the right order
 - PackageType can be:  <br>